 We can assist with:

 Remember, the key to maximizing entertainment expense deductions is maintaining detailed records and understanding which expenses qualify for 50% or 100% deductibility.
+Only meal expenses that are directly related to earning business income are deductible, and it’s important to distinguish between personal and business-related meal expenses.
 When in doubt, consult with a professional accountant who can provide guidance specific to your situation.

 Ready to optimize your approach to entertainment expenses?
 Contact Business Like NZ Ltd today for expert assistance tailored to your business needs.